 The reaction to such a controversial event is exactly what plays out in the new comedy written by Adam Melnick and Joshua Tarjan, titled Camp Holocaust.
-The play ends its run Oct.
-28 at the Present Company's Theatorium on the lower East Side of Manhattan.
-The production opened Oct.
+The play runs at the Present Company's Theatorium on the lower East Side of Manhattan through Oct.
+28. Performances began Oct.
 6.

 The story of Camp Holocaust follows two children of Holocaust survivors who decide to build a concentration camp in Poland to act as a therapeutic adventure site for visitors to confront, experience and come to terms with the horrifying past.
 When the pressure by the media and by the overwhelming number of visitors get to be too much, the two founders find a strain is put on their friendship and their perception of reality.